kadolor/wvs/wvs_cli.md

 Before beginning this Get Started tutorial, you must have the following:

-* A Wherobots account --  If you don't have an account yet, see [Creating Your Wherobots Account](https://docs.wherobots.com/latest/get-started/create-account/) in the Wherobots documentation.
+* A Wherobots account.
+If you don't have an account yet, see [Creating Your Wherobots Account](https://docs.wherobots.com/latest/get-started/create-account/) in the Wherobots documentation.
 * A valid Wherobots API key.
 If you don't have an API key, see [API Keys](https://docs.wherobots.com/latest/get-started/api-keys/) in the Wherobots documentation.
 * Python 3.x
 * A code editor or IDE.